anmoldhama/javascript_learnings/databases/mySQL.md

 🔍 1–10: Data Retrieval & Querying
 You need to fetch the top 5 highest-paid employees in each department.
 How would you write this query?

+select * from employees group by department,salary order by DESC limit 5

 How would you find all customers who placed orders in the last 30 days but didn’t order anything in the last 7 days?

 A column stores date as VARCHAR.
 How would you convert it to a proper DATE type and fix malformed entries?